ktbg/connoisseur/README.md

-# Connoiseur
+# Connoisseur

 ## Project Description

-Connoiseur is an app that allows users to search for works of art in the public domain from the Metropolitan Museum of Art collection by keyword or phrase.
+Connoisseur is an app that allows users to search for works of art in the public domain from the Metropolitan Museum of Art collection by keyword or phrase.
 ## API and Data Sample

 [Metropolitan Museum of Art API](https://metmuseum.github.io/#search)